lyingflame/NUSpaces-Orbitall-/README.md

 ### Login

 Users can log in with their email and password.
+Logged in users are able to submit feedback.

 Required fields:
 1. Email